-1. INTRODUCTION
+I. INTRODUCTION

-Multi-tenant data centers provide an increasingly popular solution for hosting large-scale service applications [20,27].
-Their appeal comes from their scalability, since they are increasingly cost-effective as they get larger [15].
+Multi-tenant data centers provide an increasingly popular solution for hosting large-scale service applications [1], [2].
+Their appeal comes from their scalability, since they are increasingly cost-effective as they get larger [3].
 To ensure scalability, data center providers run multiple virtual machines (VMs) per data center, and can allocate the VMs of a client application to multiple servers, thus also achieving load balancing, fault tolerance and power saving.
 For efficient implementation of these features, the network has to support unbounded VM placement and migration such that any VM is able to be assigned to any server.
 In particular, it must provide resolution of the VM location for inter-VM communication: when a new connection is created between two VMs, the initiating VM needs to retrieve the location of the other VM.
 The services for the physical location resolution of the logical entities have to be supplied by the data center network infrastructure, e.g. by network probing, by the forwarding tables, or by some level of indirection relying on a central database.

 Unfortunately, existing location resolution methods often suffer from scalability issues, especially with the resolution network load and the forwarding table size.
-This is because the network load of the resolution request broadcast messages increases with the number of VMs [11], while it should be kept low in order to leave bandwidth for the application data communication.
-Moreover, the forwarding-table entries needed for the ever-increasing number of VMs would not fit anymore the on-chip memory that is needed to allow fast access and update times [14, 21].
-These issues get especially acute as data centers grow, and may become critical in future multi-tenant data centers, which are expected to include millions of VMs [15, 20].
+This is because the network load of the resolution request broadcast messages increases with the number of VMs [4], [5], while it should be kept low in order to leave bandwidth for the application data communication.
+Moreover, the forwarding-table entries needed for the ever-increasing number of VMs would not fit anymore the on-chip memory that is needed to allow fast access and update times [6], [7].
+These issues get especially acute as data centers grow, and may become critical in future multi-tenant data centers, which are expected to include millions of VMs [2], [3].

-Several architectures have been proposed to break this scalability bottleneck by using overlay networks [6, 10-12, 18, 19, 23, 25, 26, 29].
-These architectures rely on dividing the data center network into segments of broadcast domains, and use network devices called edge bridges to connect between the segments and the network core.
-The edge bridges are responsible for the address resolution of the VM connections between the segments.
-Thus, the problem is mitigated for intrasegment VM communication.
-However, these solutions still do not address the scalability problem of VM communications between different segments.
-In fact, [9] states that the overlay network may still suffer from a bottleneck at the gateway nodes in processing resolving target stations physical address (MAC or IP) and the overlay edge address within the data center.
+Several architectures have been proposed to break this scalability bottleneck by using overlay networks [4], [8]-[17].
+These architectures partition the data center network into segments of broadcast domains, thus solving the problem for intra-segment VM communication given fixed segment sizes.
+In addition, these architectures use network devices called edge bridges to connect between the segments and the network core.
+The edge bridges provide address resolution for inter-segment VM communication.
+They can be implemented either in the server hypervisors or at the top-of-rack switches.
+Unfortunately, they still do not solve the scalability problem of inter-segment address resolution.
+In fact, [5], [17], [18] state that the overlay network may still suffer from a bottleneck in resolving target stations physical address (MAC or IP) at the overlay edge gateway nodes within the data center.
+The address resolution broadcast storms may even cause loss of traffic if the cache is too small, and may consume significant bandwidth at large networks.